alouradou/eleventy-nextcloud-photo-gallery/README.md

 ```

 ## Compiling SCSS to CSS
-All of the projects CSS is compiled from Sass at build-time.
-The main SCSS file is `src/_includes/sass/style.scss` and thats where partials, mixins, and variables are loaded in with `@use` rules.
+All the projects CSS is compiled from Sass at build-time.
+The main SCSS file is `src/_includes/sass/style.scss` and that's where partials, mixins, and variables are loaded in with `@use` rules.

 If you want to change up the styles, you can write directly in `style.scss` for the changes to be compiled and used.